st3v3nmw/st3v3nmw.github.io/content/blog/fighting-ai-sycophancy.md

 ## Beyond Yes-Bots

-One approach is to [convince the LLM that your work was produced by someone else](https://www.seangoedecke.com/lying-to-llms/).
+One approach is to [lie: tell the LLM that your work was produced by someone else](https://www.seangoedecke.com/lying-to-llms/).
 This works since the LLM won't just try to please you; it's reviewing someone else's work and can be more critical.

 But most of the time you're not submitting work for review, you're having a conversation.
 For that, I use this system prompt: